JLByrne21/go-http-server/README.md

+## GoLang HTTP Server
-I built this simple HTTP server in go as part of the GO HTTP server course on CodeCrafters.
+I built this simple HTTP server in go as part of the Go HTTP server course on CodeCrafters.
 It's been a great way to get to grips with using Go and learn how it compares to using other languages such as Python and Java.